jtpack/Blue-and-Pink-Synth-Editor/README.md

 # Nymphes Preparation
-- Make sure you have Nymphes Firmware Version 2.1 (the latest version as of March 2024)
+- Make sure you have Nymphes Firmware Version 2.1 (the current version as of this writing - January 2025)
 - Make sure that MIDI CC send/receive is turned ON
 - Make sure that MIDI Program Change send/receive is turned ON
 - Make sure that you choose the correct MIDI channel on the Settings page in Blue and Pink Synth Editor

 # Installation

+Blue and Pink Synth Editor is free and open source.

+If you are a python programmer, you can follow the instructions below and use it for free without any limitations.
+If you find a bug, make improvements or have suggestions or comments, I'd appreciate your input.

+If you would rather download an installer and not need to deal with things like python code and the command line, TODO: Finish this

 ## 1. Download nymphes-osc